|

 skin

-Because depigmented skin can not tan when exposed to the sun the skin
+Because depigmented skin can not tan when exposed

 needs extra protection against sunburn.
-Sunburn in areas of normal skin
+Sunburn in

 can induce new vitiligo lesions.
-Other types of damage to the skin can
+Other types of

-also lead to spreading of vitiligo, therefore protection against
+also lead to spreading of vitiligo, therefore

 mechanical injury is important.